 Always review your homemade dog food plan with your veterinarian to ensure your dog is getting the right proportions of the right ingredients along with any necessary supplements to keep him in prime health.

 Make sure you’re aware of what ingredients to avoid because they could harm your dog, such as garlic, onions, grapes, raisins, chocolate, and more.

-With that in mind, here are the top10 homemade dog food recipes for large breed dogs.
+With that in mind, here are 10 of the best homemade dog food recipes for large breed dogs.

 #1 – Meatballs

 There is a constant debate back and forth about whether dogs should eat grains.
 We’ll stay out of that argument and present some recipes from each train of thought, including one raw recipe.

 If you’re in favor of including grains in your dog’s diet, this one uses 10 pounds of ground beef to keep your dog fed for a while.
 Recipe found on The Dog Bakery.

 10 lbs lean ground beef

 3 cans pumpkin puree